 About the Title

 The title of this blog, ‘The Godless Theist‘, is a deliberate oxymoron.
 The inherently contradictory nature of this phrase is meant to be reflective of the inherent absurdities, contradictions, and inanities with which life abounds.
 The title is also reflective of my view of myself as having a foot in two ‘opposing camps’, so to speak.
-On the one hand, I am an atheist, president of a secular club, and involved in numerous atheist, humanist, and skeptic groups and communities.
-On the other hand, I grew up as a Mormon, regularly attend a wide variety of Christian events, and have a great many strongly religious friends.
+On the one hand, I am an atheist, former president of a secular club, and involved in atheist, humanist, and skeptic groups and communities.
+On the other hand, I grew up as a Mormon, attend Christian events, and have a great many strongly religious friends.

 I believe that, in differing ways and in differing degrees, both Atheistic naturalism and Christian theism are rationally justifiable and intellectually imposing worldviews, each deserving of serious engagement and consideration.
 I believe both hold valuable insights to understanding the human condition and leading a good life, and respect the intellectual history and cultural influences of each perspective.